stormeyes/potato/README.md

 potato
 ======
-potato is a php RESTful framework which inspired by webpy django and flask
+potato is a php RESTful framework which is inspired by webpy django and flask

 ###Overview
 * Router